On our homestead, we have more than one chicken coop.

 So, let’s talk about each of these in more detail.

 First on our list is good ventilation, and this is really important for a few reasons.
-When it comes to ventilation, windows are a good thing to include, or your coop can have an open doorway that allows air circulation.
+When it comes to ventilation, windows are a good thing to include, or your coop can have an open doorway that allows air circulation and fresh air.

 Chickens poop everywhere, and after a time, this manure builds up, and it’s much worse when the ventilation isn’t good.